Can parents sit in on piano lessons?

 As a parent, how can I help my child practice?

 Parents are encouraged to help students establish a consistent routine.
 They can also ask students to play certain pieces throughout the week.
 Please encourage them in their good effort!
-Another idea would be to stop your student in the middle of practice and ask them what their goal is.
+Another idea would be to stop your student in the middle of practice and ask them what their goal is for this piece.
 If they do not have a specific goal in mind, help them come up with a goal.

 How much time should my student be practicing?